 We utilize and recommend broad spectrum parasite control drugs, like Revolution Plus year round so that your cat is protected against a broad range of parasites common to this area, including feline heartworm disease.

 The Cat Practice knows first-hand that a healthy and customized diet is vital for your feline’s health.
-Preventative care would be nothing without making sure that your cat is well nourished and at a healthy weight.
+Preventative care would be nothing without making sure your cat is well nourished and at a healthy weight.
 We can analyze and discuss the best course of action for your cat and help you to meet your cats’ needs.

 In addition to a thorough evaluation, we offer the full line of Hill’s Prescription Diet foods.
 Check out the variety of diets that we can accommodate.